TjitsevdM/tc-Documentation/product-guides/explainer-community-activity-level.md

 ## What can I do?

-* Post announcement not a time that is convenient to you, but when your community is also active on Discord.&#x20;
+* Post announcement not at a time that is convenient to you, but when your community is also active on Discord.&#x20;
 * Schedule events when members are also on Discord (of course, after checking that they can also be active on calls during that time)